New Push For EU-South America Trade Deal Despite French Fury - UrduPoint

 Some member states, including France, were especially concerned about deforestation in the Amazon, and wanted commitments to ensure its protection.

-The country's Agriculture Minister Annie Genevard said Paris was "actively working" to persuade "Belgium, Bulgaria, Austria, Ireland, maybe Italy" to use their veto against it.
+The country's Agriculture Minister Annie Genevard said Paris was "actively working" to persuade fellow EU countries to use their veto against it.

 But while some countries including Austria have in the past criticised the pact, others such as Ireland and the Netherlands want to judge the latest deal before taking any formal position.